MassinissaDjellouli/CTFStuff/TheGoodStuff/WEB.md

 - humans.txt
 - Change user agent
 - Try every verb
+- Check cookie
+  - try to modify it
 When prompted for a password:

 - Try switching request to put or post